-In the 1990’s Boyne Resorts began building more amenities at Big Sky Ski Resort.
+In the 1990s, Boyne Resorts began building more amenities at Big Sky Ski Resort.
 Two buildings they added were the Shoshone Condominium Hotel and the Yellowstone Conference Center.
 However, Big Sky Ski Resort became one of the most famous ski resorts in the area after its expansion in 1995.
-Prior to the addition, the highest point on Lone Peak 1,550 ft from the base of the resort.
+Prior to the addition, the highest point was Lone Peak at 1,550 ft from the base of the resort.
 However, with the new Lone Peak Tram that changed.
 The Lone Peak Tram was designed to carry expert skiers to the very top of Lone Peak, which was a treeless and dangerous terrain.
 Lone Peak is 11,260 feet about sea level, and with the new Lone Peak Tram, it increased the vertical drop at Big Sky Ski Resort from 2,800 feet to 4,180 feet.
-And with the added expansion at the base of the hill, the new official drop at Big Sky increased to 4,350 feet.
+With the added expansion at the base of the hill, the new official drop at Big Sky increased to 4,350 feet.
 Now, Big Sky is a popular ski resort located on one of Montana’s most beautiful mountains and with over 5,800 acres of skiable terrain, there is something there for everyone of every level.
 In more recent years, Big Sky Resort has focused on expanding parking and adding state-of-the-art lifts like the Ramcharger 8 and Swift Current 6 to provide skiers with the most comfortable ride to some of the best powder in the world.

-If you’re not afraid of taking a little hike before hitting the slopes than Southwest Montana has a wide range of valleys to choose from.
+If you’re not afraid of taking a little hike before hitting the slopes, then Southwest Montana has a wide range of valleys to choose from.
 With the almost endless number of mountains and hiking trails available in Southwest Montana, there are plenty of alpine and backcountry skiing options!
 Visit your favorite summer hike but this time pack in a pair of skis or your snowboard and hike up to the highest hill.
 These hikes are perfect if you’re looking for a more relaxed and free way to enjoy the Montana winters.
-Hike up Drinking Horse and admire the beautiful, it’s a popular ski trail for a reason.
+Hike up Drinking Horse and admire the beautiful view; it’s a popular ski trail for a reason.
 Want something a little farther from Bozeman?
 Try History Rock, it’s a popular skiing destination with a beautiful view of Hyalite Canyon at the top, cross-country ski in until you reach the large slope and ski back down!
 And if you're looking for a back country adventure, you'll definitely find it in Hyalite Canyon!

 Southwest Montana has some of the best skiing around, from backcountry to alpine, from local lodges to resorts fit for the rich and famous.
 Enjoy the beauty of Montana even in the dead of winter by taking a down-hill tour of some of Montana’s natural wonders!